-The A&R position is one that can be both rewarding and extremely challenging.
-To succeed in this role, you'll need to have an in-depth knowledge of the music industry, as well as an understanding of how to market your artists' work effectively.
+The A&R position can be both rewarding and extremely challenging.
+To succeed in this role, you’ll need to have an in-depth knowledge of the music industry, as well as an understanding of how to market your artists’ work effectively.
 A&R reps typically work for labels or management companies that represent artists.
-Their main responsibilities include:
+Their primary responsibilities include:

 Managing artist development: A&R reps are responsible for developing talent from the ground up.
 This includes everything from finding new artists to coaching them on stage presence and performance skills.
-A&R reps also work with managers and agents on behalf of their clients in order to secure gigs, tours and appearances on television shows or at festivals.
+A&R reps also work with managers and agents on behalf of their clients to secure gigs, tours, and appearances on television shows or at festivals.

-Managing artist contracts: A&R reps negotiate contracts on behalf of their artists with record labels, publishers and other entities involved in the creation process of an album or single release.
+Managing artist contracts: A&R reps negotiate contracts on behalf of their artists with record labels, publishers, and other entities involved in creating an album or single release.

 A&R reps are typically paid a percentage of the artist’s royalties and other income.
 The exact amount varies depending on the record label, but it’s often between 10% and 25% of the artist’s publishing royalties or revenue from sales or licensing.

 For example, if an artist earns $5 million in royalties over the course of their career and the A&R rep gets 15% of that money, they’ll earn $750,000 (15% multiplied by $5 million).